-Section 10B(6) was inserted by section 25(1)(e) of the Taxation Laws Amendment Act No. 31 of 2013 and applies to foreign dividends received or accrued on or after 1 March 2014.
+Section 10B(6) was inserted by section 25(1)(e) of the Taxation Laws Amendment Act 31 of 2013 and applies to foreign dividends received or accrued on or after 1 March 2014.
+The Taxation Laws Amendment Bill, 2016 proposes amendments to section 10B(6) which are not included in this Note.
+Once promulgated the relevant Taxation Laws Amendment Act must be consulted for details of the amendment.